Mr. Chaminda Saranasuriya

 Mr. Saranasuriya's public appointments include Monash Health (Colorectal Unit, Dandenong Hospital), The Angliss Hospital, Upper Ferntree Gully, Yarra Ranges Health (Lilydale) and Frankston Hospital (Colorectal Unit).

-His private practice is based at Knox Private Hospital and the Valley Private Hospital, Mulgrave.
+His private practice is based at Knox Private Hospital and the Mulgrave Private Hospital.